 Short-term Care: Facilitates Functional Improvement

-This tells you the percent of short-term residents who experienced functional improvements, such as with activities of daily living.
+This tells you the percent of short-term stay patients that saw functional improvements, such as with activities of daily living.
+High levels of autonomy with ADL's generally correlates with superior rehabilitation services.

 - St Peter's HospitalAcute Care Hospitals 2.41 miles away315 South Manning Boulevard Albany New York 12208Voluntary non-profit - Private(518) 525-1550